ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 By default, the new instance is auto-sized to the same disk and memory allocation as the source instance at the time of the backup from which you are restoring.
 To adjust the resources that are allocated to the new instance, use the optional fields in the UI, CLI, or API to resize the new instance.
 Be sure to allocate enough for your data and workload; if the instance is not given enough resources, the restore fails.

 Do not delete the source instance while the backup is restoring.
 Before you delete the old instance, wait until the new instance is provisioned and the backup is restored.
-Deleting a instance also deletes its backups.
+Deleting an instance also deletes its backups.
 {: .tip}

 ### Restoring a backup in the UI